atafs/PROJECTS_until_2014/README.md

       - LaTeX: nice text editor.
 Great presentation.
 Some code needs to be writen will writing the ideias and concepts.
       - Git and Github: great tool.
 To work in teams that are not necessarily in the same place.

   = DATA_BASE: also projects and mini projects related with the creation of data bases.
-Using PowerDesign, Interprise            Arquitectura(EA), Sybase Central, Office Access.
+Using PowerDesign, Enterprise Arquitectura(EA), Sybase Central, Office Access.

       - Diagrams: knowledge about several types of diagrames (classes, use cases, sequencial, states,...)
       - SQL: knowledge about SELECT, WHERE, FROM, ORDER BY, SubQueries, Triggers.
 Still in progress further expension of this         subject.